-For this type of service you won’t need a validation database.
-When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
-A limitation with record-only is that you cannot give directed information about that specific asset to the app user as they scan its barcode.
-For example, as they inspect an instrument that records temperatures, you might want to tell them what the correct temperature settings should be.
-You can’t do that unless you have a validation database.
-Another limitation is that you cannot use the text/voice-search feature to search a validation database.
-However, record-only services are a great way to start.
+For this type of service, you won’t need a validation database.
+When the app user scans an asset’s barcode, prompt the user to enter information regarding the asset.
+However, you cannot give directed information about that specific asset to the app user as they scan its barcode.
+For example, as they inspect an instrument that records temperatures, you would want to tell them the correct temperature settings.
+However, you can’t do that unless you have a validation database.
+Also, you cannot use the text/voice-search feature to search a validation database.
+Nevertheless, record-only services are a great way to start.

-For this type of service you will need a validation database.
-When the app user scans an asset’s barcode, you will prompt the app user to enter information regarding the inspected asset.
-You can also give directed information about that specific asset to the app user as they scan its barcode.
-For example, as they inspect an instrument that records temperatures, you can tell them what the correct temperature settings should be.
-You can even use text- or voice-search for any/all items or just when an item doesn’t have a barcode.
+For this type of service, you will need a validation database.
+When the app user scans an asset’s barcode, prompt the user to enter information regarding the asset.
+You can also give directed information about that specific asset to the users as they scan its barcode.
+For example, as they inspect an instrument that records temperatures, you can tell them the correct temperature settings.
+Also, you can even use text or voice search for items.

 Capturing Asset IDs: Scan barcodes, tap NFC tags, manual entry and/or search database

-Assets most often need to be labeled with a barcode (low cost) or an NFC tag.
+Importantly, you need to label assets with a barcode (low cost) or an NFC tag.
 Alternatively, you could simply label each asset with a human-readable number for text/voice-entry.
 Then, if you are using a validation database, you could use the apps Look-Up feature to simply search for the asset in the database and select (instead of scanning) – whether for hard-to-label assets or for all assets.
 It’s remarkably fast and accurate even when searching for the first few characters of an ID or name.